 - Course: FAA 201: Black Arts Today (asynchronous online)

 - Department: College of Fine & Applied Arts (FAA)

 - Black Arts Today is a foundational course in theorizing Black cultural expression across historical, social, and geographic spaces.
 It surveys artistic and cultural responses to types of racism, modes of anti-racist resistance, and expressions of black liberation and self-determination.
 Assisted in course planning, assignment development, online/Canvas management, grading, and other logistical items regarding student concerns and communication.

 Graduate Research Assistant + Hourly Worker, UIUC: Digital Archives

 - Project: Doris Duke Indian Oral History Program Archives Grant Project (As part of the Doris Duke Native Oral History Revitalization Project, Coordinated by the Association of Tribal Archives, Libraries, and Museums (ATALM))

 - Advisor: Bethany Anderson, Ph.D., Project Director

-- Assisted and collaborated with project directors and Native communities to create/edit metadata for digitized materials.
+- Assisted and collaborated with project director and Native communities to create/edit metadata for digitized materials.
 Managed and digitized interview transcripts and transcribed audio recordings of interviews.
 Edited metadata of audio and printed material.
 Conducted ingest of digital materials and metadata into university digital archive and online preservation repository (Mukurtu).
-Assisted with development of training materials and guidelines for working with Indigenous-created materials in respectful, ethical, and inclusive ways.

 Graduate Teaching Assistant, UIUC: Data Storytelling